fly-apps/tictac/README.md

 This uses Phoenix LiveView for the UI, TailwindCSS for styles, `libcluster` for clustering the nodes, `horde` for providing a distributed process registry, and [fly.io](https://fly.io) for hosting and multi-region clustering support.

+You can read the blog post about it here: [fly.io/blog/building-a-distributed-turn-based-game-system-in-elixir/](https://fly.io/blog/building-a-distributed-turn-based-game-system-in-elixir/)

 ## Try it out locally

 To try the project out locally: